react-cosmos/react-cosmos/docs/MIGRATION_V6.md

 yarn add --dev react-cosmos@alpha react-cosmos-plugin-webpack@alpha
 ```

-Install `react-cosmos-plugin-vite` instead of `react-cosmos-plugin-webpack` if you're looking to use React Cosmos with Vite.
+Install `react-cosmos-plugin-vite` instead of `react-cosmos-plugin-webpack` to use React Cosmos with Vite.

-> Replace `alpha` with `canary` if you want to get the bleeding edge versions (latest commit from main branch).
+> Replace `alpha` with `canary` if you want to get the bleeding edge versions (latest commit from the main branch).

 This major version accomplishes the following: